 We temporarily paused UK motor finance lending on 25 October.
-Since 2 November, we have restarted a significant portion of this business and expect full resumption in the very near future.
-We are updating our documentation and processes to ensure disclosure of commission amounts on finance agreements and obtain full customer consent for all necessary issues, including credit broker commissions, before customers enter into credit agreements.
-We have also implemented necessary measures to verify credit brokers' compliance with these new requirements.
+Since 2 November, we have gradually resumed new business origination, with all of our lending channels live from January 2025.
+We expect underwriting volumes to return to levels seen prior to the October pause by Q4 of the 2025 financial year.
+All new business is written with updated documentation and processes to ensure disclosure of, and customer consent to, our relationship with brokers and commission amounts on finance agreements before customers enter into credit agreements.
+We have also implemented measures to verify credit brokers' compliance with these new requirements.